6 Ways to Reduce Your Company’s Healthcare Spend

 It’s about time to wake the giant.

-Read on for six expert tips to reduce your company’s healthcare spend.
+Read on for six expert tips to reduce your employer's healthcare spend.

 1. Cut out mark-ups in your healthcare plans